mscaudill/tabbed/paper/paper.md

 Nevertheless, users can expect to read millions of cells from DSV in just a few seconds with tabbed.

-![Tabbed's read speed comparisons.
-Left: Comparison of number of cells casted per second between Tabbed and Pandas for DSVs composed of floats or mixed types.
-The conversion engine for Pandas was chosen to be "python".
+![Tabbed and pandas read speed comparison.
+Left: Comparison of number of cells casted per second between tabbed and pandas for DSVs composed of floats or mixed types.
+The conversion engine for pandas was chosen to be "python".
 Right: Tabbed's read speed as a function of the number of filters applied to each row during reading.
 In both panels black circles and error bars are the mean and standard deviation across 30 trials.
 These comparisons were